sp18-interns/yash-intern/08-March-2022/README.md

 ## First Half
 ```
-- Completing Challenging Exercises on Functions from Bootcamp lectures
+- Completed Challenging Exercises on Functions from Bootcamp lectures
+- Solved one challenge from Kunal sir on List comprehension and Dict Comprehension

 ```
 ## Second Half